material-motion/material-motion/specifications/transition_director.md

       }
     }

-**Left/right side API**: Provide storage for relevant information to the transition.
+**Left/right side APIs**: Provide storage for relevant information to the transition.

 Transition directors think in terms of left and right *sides* of the transition.
 Provide APIs for storing relevant information.